Skip to main content

 Creation of device geofence

-To learn more about individual settings, refer to the relevant guide: A Guide to Geofences.
+To learn more about individual settings, refer to the relevant guide: A Guide to Device Geofences.

-Once your template configuration is complete, you can assign devices and apply the template by following these steps:
+Once the template is configured, assign devices and apply changes.

 • Navigate to the Templates table.

-• After assigning all desired devices, click Apply template in the upper-right corner and choose one of the following options:
+• After assigning devices, click Apply template (upper-right corner) and choose one of the following:

 tip